Home | Bibliography | Site Search | Site Map

 The limits of an individual's world

 The blind man's perception differs from that of a man with five senses.
-By analogy we ask: suppose a man had six or more senses?
+By analogy we ask: suppose the man had six or more senses?
 We mean: might not a man with six senses perceive something that a man with five senses does not perceive at all?

 Absolute pitch